 Comparing Lifecyle Emissions.
 When determining total emissions, the full lifecycle of each energy source must be examined, not just the tailpipe emissions.
 Plug-in electric vehicles have NOx emissions associated with the electrical generators that supply power to the grid used to recharge them.
-Even in states with the cleanest electrical grids in the nation-California, Oregon, and Washington-NOx emission rates are 2.5 to 3.5 times higher than the near-zero emissions level of 0.02g/bhp-hr (source: www.ngvgamechanger.com).
+Even in states with the cleanest electrical grids in the nation-California, Oregon, and Washington-NOx emission rates are 2.5 to 6.5 times higher than the near-zero emissions level of 0.02g/bhp-hr (source: US EPA - eGRID 2020).